jun-e/jun-etan.com/src/posts/2020-04-08-Day-22-the-news-in-brief.md

 - People are dying, there are record deaths here and there that keep getting broken.
 - Selfish people are selfish.
 Selfish leaders are selfish, representative of their selfish people.
 - Rich people and celebrities are getting attacked for their decadence and not being in touch with reality.
 - Opinion pieces talk about how we cannot go back to business as usual after this.
 I think only people like me read them.
-In the meanwhile everyone around expects everything to go back to how things were a month ago, like how Sleeping Beauty's castle gets defrosted after the kiss.
+In the meanwhile everyone around expects everything to go back after lockdowns lift, to how things were a month ago, like how time stopped in Sleeping Beauty's castle.
 - Chinese propaganda.
 American propaganda.
 American propaganda calling out Chinese propaganda.
 American stupidity and selfishness working against their own propaganda.
 Chinese propaganda seems to be having the last laugh.
 - Zoom is bad.
 Yet everybody is still using it, and some are associating it with the propaganda wars between China and America.
 I just want to use software that prioritises privacy damn it.
 - Malaysia's MCO tightens its screws.
 A little and a little more, day by day.
 Drones, barbed wires, RM1000 fines, etc.